brainvisa/brainvisa-cmake/doc/sphinx/bv_maker_help.rst

 Commands:

-* info: Just output info about configured components
+* info: Just output info about configured components.
 * sources: Create or updated selected sources directories from Subversion repository.
 * configure: Create and configure selected build directories with CMake.
 * build: compile all selected build directories.
-* doc: Generate documentation (sphinx, doxygen, docbook, epydoc)
+* doc: Generate documentation (sphinx, doxygen, docbook, epydoc).
+* testref: Execute tests in a special mode to generate machine-specific reference files (this is needed by some tests).
 * test: Execute tests using ctest.
-* pack: Generate binary packages
+* pack: Generate binary packages.
-* install_pack: install binary packages
+* install_pack: Install binary packages.
+* testref_pack: Create the machine-specific reference files for tests in installed binary package.
-* test_pack: run tests in installed binary packages
+* test_pack: Run tests in installed binary packages.

 To get help for a specific command, use -h option of the command.
 Example: "bv_maker build -h".